RanSuLab/MolFPKG-DILI/README.md

 2. graph_drugsim_0x.pt (5 files): Usable knowledge graphs generated from the relationship edges in the knowledge graph, generated using graph_tox.py.
 3. graph.py: Knowledge graph that does not include drug-drug relationships, generated using graph_tox.py.

+## baseline
+This folder contains the model codes of the comparative experiments involved in this paper.
+For specific details, please refer to the file baselin/readme.md.

 ## code
 1. get_drug_similarity.py: Calculates Morgan fingerprints and computes similarities.